 Xyce includes an expanded partitioning interface to allow the user to access multiple partitioners through Isorropia.
-Users may change the partitioner provided by adding 'TR_PARTITION_TYPE' to the '.OPTIONS LINSOL' control line in the netlist.
-There are two options for partitioning: hypergraph ('TR_PARTITION_TYPE=HYPERGRAPH') and, optionally, graph ('TR_PARTITION_TYPE=GRAPH') partitioning through ParMETIS.
-Occasionally it is desirable to turn off the partitioning option, even for parallel simulations.
-To do so, users can add the 'TR_PARTITION=0' to the '.OPTIONS LINSOL' control line.
+Users may change the partitioner provided by adding 'TR\PARTITION\TYPE' to the '.OPTIONS LINSOL' control line in the netlist.
+There are two options for partitioning: hypergraph ('TR\PARTITION\TYPE=HYPERGRAPH') and, optionally, graph ('TR\PARTITION\TYPE=GRAPH')

 These techniques can be very effective for improving the efficiency of the iterative linear solvers.
-See the [Zoltan User Guide](#) [26] for more details.
+See the Zoltan User Guide [45] for more details.

-10.5.4 Permuting the Linear System to Block Triangular Form
+10.5.4.
+Permuting the Linear System to Block Triangular Form

 The block triangular form (BTF) permutation is often useful for direct and iterative solvers, enabling a more efficient computation of the linear system solution.
-In particular, the BTF permutation has shown promise when it is combined with an additive Schwartz preconditioner (see Section 10.4.6) in the simulation of circuits with unidirectional flow.
+In particular, the BTF permutation has shown promise when it is combined with an additive Schwarz preconditioner (see Section 10.4.6) in the simulation of circuits with unidirectional flow.

 The global BTF transformation computes the permutation of the linear system to block triangular form, and uses the block structure to partition the linear system.
-The partitioning can be a simple linear distribution of block rows, 'TR_GLOBAL_BTF=1', or a hypergraph partitioning of block rows, 'TR_GLOBAL_BTF=2.'
+The partitioning can be a simple linear distribution of block rows, 'TR\GLOBAL\BTF=1', or a hypergraph partitioning of block rows, 'TR\GLOBAL\BTF=2.'
 As the global BTF transformation includes elements of other transformations, it is imperative to turn off other linear solver options.
 To use the global BTF, the linear solver control line in the netlist should contain:

 '''

-.OPTIONS LINSOL TR_GLOBAL_BTF=<1,2> TR_SINGLETON_FILTER=1
+.OPTIONS LINSOL TR_GLOBAL_BTF=<1, 2> TR_SINGLETON_FILTER=1

 + TR_AMD=0 TR_PARTITION=0

 '''

 This transformation is only useful in parallel when using a preconditioned iterative solver.
-It is often more effective when combined with the exact factorization of each subdomain, given by the 'USE_IFPACK_FACTORY=1' option.
-In practice, the structure that this transformation takes advantage of is found in CMOS memory circuits [23].
+It is often more effective when combined with the exact factorization of each subdomain, given by the 'USE\IFPACK\FACTORY=1' option.
+In practice, the structure that this transformation takes advantage of is found in CMOS memory circuits [42].

-10.6 Device Distribution Options
+10.6.
+Device Distribution Options